frankie297/scala-base-conf/README.md

 We're looking for Scala developers who are interested in mentoring a junior dev on preparing a talk.
 We are looking for experienced developers who are willing to dedicate an hour a week for 3-4 weeks to guide and give advice to a junior colleague.
 We are hoping this will help increase the pool of potential conference speakers in the future.
 If you are such a person (or you know someone who would be interested), please get in touch!
-Our email address is scalabase@googlegroups.com.
+Our email address is info@scalabaseconf.com

 ## Attendees
 This conference is free!
 Registration and sign-up details will be available soon.

-It will run on Friday 14 May in UK time (sometime between 10am - 4pm, we will confirm exact times soon).
-It will be online!
+The conference runs on October 28th and will be virtual.
+More details on the timezone will be available soon.

 ## Contact us
-Our email address is scalabase@googlegroups.com
+info@scalabaseconf.com

 ## Team
-We are Frankie, Maria, Noel, Sabina and Amina as well as our dear friends at 47 Degrees and ScalaCon ❤️
+ScalaCon is organized by 47 Degrees in partnership with ScalaCon and program committee Amina, Noel, and Frankie.